Mono-PQ/Mono-PQ/README.md

 - 😄 Pronouns: ...
 -->

-- 🔭 Working mostly on data-related projects in python.
+- 🔭 Working on data science and machine learning projects.
-- 🌱 Learning more about data analytics and machine learning.
+- 🌱 Learning more about MLOps and deployment.
-- ⚡ Fun fact: Coding with interest.
+- ⚡ Needs more energy to balance Masters programme concurrently.
-- 🇸🇬 Currently in Singapore.
+- 🇸🇬 Currently living in Singapore.
+Hope to travel and experience culture somewhere else.
 - ⛄️ Loves to experience snow one day.